Attention deficit hyperactivity disorder: Environment

 In addition to genetics, some environmental factors might play a role in causing ADHD.
 Alcohol intake during pregnancy can cause fetal alcohol spectrum disorders which can include ADHD-like symptoms.
 Children exposed to certain toxic substances, such as lead or polychlorinated biphenyls, may develop problems which resemble ADHD.
 Perinatal exposure to the organophosphate insecticides chlorpyrifos and dialkyl phosphate is associated with an increased risk; however, the evidence is not conclusive.
 Exposure to tobacco smoke during pregnancy can cause problems with central nervous system development and can increase the risk of ADHD.
 Nicotine exposure during pregnancy may be an environmental risk.

 Extreme premature birth, very low birth weight, and extreme neglect, abuse, or social deprivation also increase the risk as do certain infections during pregnancy, at birth, and in early childhood.
 These infections include, among others, various viruses (measles, varicella zoster encephalitis, rubella, enterovirus 71).
 At least 30% of children with a traumatic brain injury later develop ADHD and about 5% of cases are due to brain damage.

 Some studies suggest that in a small number of children, artificial food dyes or preservatives may be associated with an increased prevalence of ADHD or ADHD-like symptoms, but the evidence is weak and may apply to only children with food sensitivities.
 The European Union has put in place regulatory measures based on these concerns.
 In a minority of children, intolerances or allergies to certain foods may worsen ADHD symptoms.

 Individuals with hypokalemic sensory overstimulation are sometimes diagnosed as having ADHD, raising the possibility that a subtype of ADHD has a cause that can be understood mechanistically and treated in a novel way.
 The sensory overload is treatable with oral potassium gluconate.

 Research does not support popular beliefs that ADHD is caused by eating too much refined sugar, watching too much television, bad parenting, poverty or family chaos; however, they might worsen ADHD symptoms in certain people.

-Children who enter school earlier and are of a younger age than their classmates are more likely to have educational and behavioral problems than their peers, which can make them more likely to be diagnosed with ADHD.
+Children who enter school earlier and are of a younger age than their classmates are more likely to have educational and behavioural problems than their peers, which can make them more likely to be diagnosed with ADHD.
 Behaviours typical of ADHD occur more commonly in children who have experienced violence and emotional abuse.

-Pathophysiology
+Mechanism

 Current models of ADHD suggest that it is associated with functional impairments in some of the brain's neurotransmitter systems, particularly those involving dopamine and norepinephrine.
 The dopamine and norepinephrine pathways that originate in the ventral tegmental area and locus coeruleus project to diverse regions of the brain and govern a variety of cognitive processes.
 The dopamine pathways and norepinephrine pathways which project to the prefrontal cortex and striatum are directly responsible for modulating executive function (cognitive control of behaviour), motivation, reward perception, and motor function; these pathways are known to play a central role in the pathophysiology of ADHD.
 Larger models of ADHD with additional pathways have been proposed.